Chatbots: The Essential Guide

 Whilst chatbots do not claim to be human, they can take on the role of a support agent.
 They can respond in a conversational manner, learn from interactions and even remember and store information.
 Customers enjoy the concierge factor that chatbots bring, whilst benefitting from the efficiency and convenience of using an online contact channel.

 Intelligent chatbot systems cans streamline processes further using trigger management.
-This allows Knowledge Managers to configure keywords to trigger certain actions when typed.
+This allows companies to configure keywords to trigger certain actions when typed.
 For instance, the keyword “renew” or “cancel” might be set up to trigger a new channel escalation, putting the customer in touch with a human.
 This helps companies deal with renewals and cancellations promptly whilst encouraging upselling and avoiding customer churn.

 Chatbots are more than a fun tool to engage with, when it comes to customer service, they play a crucial role in a company’s overall offering, slotting in perfectly amongst other contact channels.
 Here’s how the implementation of chatbots can benefit your operations, bottom line, customers and employees.